Ski Accident Law FAQ

-Jim Chalat, a Colorado attorney with over 30 years experience whose practice focuses on personal injury, and particularly ski accident law, recently sat down with us and provided answers to Frequently Asked Questions (FAQs) about ski accident law.
+Jim Chalat, a Colorado attorney with over 30 years experience whose practice focuses on personal injury, and particularly ski accident law, recently sat down with us and provided answers to Frequently Asked Questions (FAQ) about ski accident law.

 Question: Is the language on a ski lift ticket enforceable?

 Answer: It’s totally irrelevant, purely self-serving and generally has no effect whatsoever.
 The daily lift pass is different from a season pass in which you sign a waiver.
 Season pass waivers may be enforceable.
 For that reason, I never buy a season pass – no matter how cheap it is.

 Answer: People need to be prepared for that weather.
 People need to be prepared with adequate clothing to meet the weather conditions which are forecast.

 Question: What advice would you give skiers or snowboarders on avoiding injuries?